ESIF Privacy notice for Students, Graduates and Individuals

 - Contact details (name, address, date of birth, email address and telephone number)

-- Evidence of legal right to live in the UK
+- Evidence of legal right to live in the UK for example, a passport, birth certificate or identity card

 - Employment status